justintjoa-portfolio/SampleJenkinsPipeline/README.md

 This Jenkins pipeline/seed job is based on Tom Gregory'smicroservice devops series articles that discuss making a Spring Boot application pipelined to AWS ECS/Fargate.

-You can view the original article here:
+You can view the original article (and access the original repositorites) here:

 https://tomgregory.com/building-a-spring-boot-application-in-jenkins/